The Writers’ Route along the new SS640

 PORTO EMPEDOCLE (AG)

-We begin in Porto Empedocle and the unforgettable locations described in Andrea Camilleri’s novels, starting with the Scala dei Turchi: a spectacular cliff face overlooking the sea, along the coast of Realmonte, just a stone’s throw from the ‘cathedral of salt’ (carved out of a rock salt mine) featuring sculptures, bas-reliefs, holy water fonts and sacred furnishings.
-In the town centre, we recognise the ‘Vigata’ created by the Master’s pen, namely the most famous town in the Inspector Montalbano saga: Marina di Girgenti, where the majestic Tower of Charles V stands out – the setting for the events of “The Forgotten Massacre”, another of his novels – and where Luigi Pirandello spent his childhood.
+We begin in Porto Empedocle and the unforgettable locations described in Andrea Camilleri’s novels, starting with the Scala dei Turchi: a spectacular rocky cliff face overlooking the sea, along the coast of Realmonte, just a stone’s throw from the ‘cathedral of salt’ (carved out of a rock salt mine) featuring sculptures, bas-reliefs, holy water fonts and sacred furnishings.
+In the town centre, we recognise the ‘Vigata’ brought to life by the Master’s pen – the most famous town in the Inspector Montalbano series: Marina di Girgenti, where the majestic Tower of Charles V stands out.
+It was here that the events of *The Forgotten Massacre*, another of his novels, took place, and where Luigi Pirandello spent his childhood.

 AGRIGENTO

-Mentioning Pirandello takes us straight to the rich territory of Agrigento, where myth, history, archaeology and literature merge: from the legendary Contrada Caos, home to his birthplace, to the historic centre of Girgenti, where one expects to encounter at any moment the memorable characters who populate his works, perhaps whilst visiting the Lucchesiana Library, the Church of Itria (which witnessed the wedding of the writer and Antonietta Portulano), the family home, the ‘Pirandello’ Theatre and all the recognisable views amongst the alleys, squares and courtyards of his literary settings.
-The Cathedral of San Gerlando, on the other hand, is the setting for the ‘Montelusa’ imagined by Pirandello and later revisited by Camilleri, and for a crucial scene in Giuseppe Tomasi di Lampedusa’s “The Leopard”, which takes place at the top of the bell tower.
+Mentioning Pirandello takes us straight to the rich territory of Agrigento, where myth, history, archaeology and literature intertwine: from the legendary Contrada Caos, home to his birthplace, to the historic centre of Girgenti, where one expects to encounter at any moment the memorable characters who populate his works, perhaps whilst visiting the Lucchesiana Library, the Church of Itria (where the writer married Antonietta Portulano), his family home, the ‘Pirandello’ Theatre and all the recognisable scenes amongst the alleyways, squares and courtyards that serve as literary backdrops.
+The Cathedral of San Gerlando, on the other hand, is the setting for the ‘Montelusa’ imagined by Pirandello and later revisited by Camilleri, and for a crucial scene in The Leopard by Giuseppe Tomasi di Lampedusa, which takes place at the top of the bell tower.

 Before continuing along the Writers’ Trail, the route veers off towards the legendary Kolymbethra Garden, in the Valley of the Temples.
 Situated between the Temple of the Dioscuri and the Temple of Vulcan, this garden of Greek origin is mentioned by Pirandello in a descriptive passage.
-Finally, taking the turn-off for Rupe Atenea, you can follow the path leading to Baron Agnello’s country residence, amidst barns, olive groves and fields that evoke the childhood haunts of Simonetta Agnello Hornby and the novel “Un filo d’olio”.
+Finally, taking the turn-off for Rupe Atenea, you can follow the path leading to Baron Agnello’s country residence, amidst granaries, olive groves and fields that evoke the childhood haunts of Simonetta Agnello Hornby and the novel Un filo d’olio.

 PALMA DI MONTECHIARO (AG)

-To discover one of the sources of inspiration for “The Leopard” and enjoy a sweet treat, you need to head to Palma di Montechiaro and visit the wonderful Benedictine Monastery, where the cloistered nuns prepare the famous almond biscuits, also known as ‘Ricci del Gattopardo’ and made famous worldwide by the novel.
+To discover one of the sources of inspiration for The Leopard and enjoy a sweet treat, you need to head to Palma di Montechiaro and visit the marvellous Benedictine Monastery, where the cloistered nuns bake the famous almond biscuits, also known as ‘Ricci del Gattopardo’ and made famous worldwide by the novel.
 Even today, through the sturdy bars of the ancient ‘foundling wheel’, the nuns hand out these sweet treats to anyone who asks.

 FAVARA (AG)